SR 80 (Southern Blvd) Bridge Replacement Project

 Marine traffic will be maintained at all times.
 The Intracoastal Waterway bridge will continue to open on the quarter-hour and three-quarter hour schedule.

-Construction is expected to begin in April 2017 with completion anticipated by late 2020.
+Construction began in April 2017 with completion anticipated by summer 2022.

 The existing bridges will be demolished and removed.
-The department will evaluate the feasibility of using some portions of the existing bridges as an artificial reef.
+The department partnered with Palm Beach County to have some portions of the existing bridges used as artificial reef.

 The PD&E Study considered several alternatives, including low and mid level movable bridges and a fixed high level bridge.
 These bridge types were analyzed with several horizontal alignment options.
 The preferred alternative was finalized upon receipt of Location and Design Concept Acceptance (LDCA) by the Federal Highway Administration on May 12, 2009.

-The current construction cost estimate includes temporary bridge, replacement of the Intracoastal and Tide Relief bridges, adjacent roadway and causeway improvements and is approximately $93,000,000.
+The current construction cost estimate includes temporary bridge, replacement of the Intracoastal and Tide Relief bridges, adjacent roadway and causeway improvements and is approximately $97 million.

 Bold landscaping will be planted within the project corridor following completion of the bridge replacements and associated roadway improvements.